The Invertebrates of Childwall Woods and Fields.

 This is the larva of the click beetle Denticollis linearis.

-This click beetle was last recorded on Merseyside at the National Trust grounds at Speke Hall on 1st September 1985. https://records.nbnatlas.org/occurrences/search?q=lsid:NBNSYS0000010980#tab_mapView
+This species of click beetle was last recorded on Merseyside at the National Trust grounds at Speke Hall on 1st September 1985. https://records.nbnatlas.org/occurrences/search?q=lsid:NBNSYS0000010980#tab_mapView

 Discovered under the bark of a fallen Sycamore (Acer pseudoplatanus) by Countisbury Road.